-For acquiring this information, the Project will perform a small study undertaken by a research institution considering the existing system developed by GWP and NIHERST for water supply improvement, with possible adaptation to maximize its flood reduction capability.
+For acquiring this information, the Project will perform a small study undertaken by a research institution considering the existing system developed by GWP and NIHERST20 for water supply improvement, with possible adaptation to maximize its flood reduction capability.

 The project will work with the community to minimize any risk to public health using the stored water.
 For the unlikely purpose for potable use, the project will ensure that the design is robust and minimizes the risk to public health.
-It is more than likely that the purpose will be for non-potable use, such as for flushing toilets, washing cars and for gardening, but still, consideration will be given to providing proper training for using and maintaining the rainwater harvesting system.
+It is more than likely that the purpose will be for non-potable use, such as for flushing toilets, washing cars and for gardening, but still consideration will be given to providing proper training for using and maintaining the rainwater harvesting system.

 - ii.
 Small retention ponds for farmers or communities.
 Designed with additional storage capacity, retention ponds can serve the dual purpose of attenuating surface runoff during rainfall events; and water harvesting, which can be channelled to the surrounding areas for irrigation purposes.
 The project will support retention ponds to be created by using an existing natural depression, by excavating a new depression, or by constructing embankments; and the conveyance system to channel the water to the communities' farms.
 When required, ponds might also include windmills and associated tanks for water use.
-The project will work with the community to develop a management and maintenance plan, with clear responsibilities agreed upon among all users. - 154.
-Location: Specific urban and rural areas identified by the Regional Corporations, suffering from water scarcity and floods. - 155.
-Beneficiaries: Urban and rural vulnerable households and farmers affected by flooding and unreliable water supply in the chosen areas.
+The project will work with the community to develop a management and maintenance plan, with clear responsibilities agreed among all users. - 149.
+Location: Specific urban and rural areas identified by the Regional Corporations, suffering from water scarcity and floods. - 150.
+Beneficiaries: Urban and rural vulnerable households and farmers affected by flooding and unreliable water supply in the chosen areas. - 151.
+Institutions responsible/stakeholders involved: Regional Corporations, Drainage Division, ODPM, WRA-WASA.